 What Kind of Treatment is the Right Choice?

-If you’re concerned you or a loved one may have an addiction problem, Agape Treatment Center in Fort Lauderdale is available to help.
+If you’re concerned about the ramifications of addiction, Agape Treatment Center in Fort Lauderdale is available to help.
 Please give us a call—we are ready to help around the clock, every day of the week.
-Our admissions counselors will work with you in determining your treatment options, how to cover the cost of treatment and set up a date and a time for intake.
+Our admissions counselors will work with you in determining your treatment options.
+This includes the cost of treatment and setting up a date and a time for intake.